$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Far-field state estimation: PGO

-In the first stage of $D^2$PGO, we use the initialize the rotation of the pose graph to avoid local minima.
-In the second stage, we refine the optimization of the pose graph.
-In addition to pose graph optimization, we also adopt a outlier rejection module to reject outliers in the pose graph optimization problem (\ref{eq:PGO}).

-Finally, we combine the pose graph optimization result with the VIO result to obtain the global consistent trajectory of each drone:
+$D^2$PGO's initial stage employs rotation initialization for the pose graph to circumvent local minima.
+The second stage focuses on refining the pose graph optimization.
+Beyond optimization, an outlier rejection module is implemented to filter anomalies in the pose graph problem (\ref{eq:PGO}).
+The final step involves merging the pose graph optimization results with the VIO results to establish each UAV's globally consistent real-time odometry: